 Cancer’s like, breast, mouth, throat, esophagus, liver and colon

+Excessive alcohol use on a single occasion can also put you at risk of alcohol poisoning.
+This can occur when your body is overwhelmed by the amount of alcohol you drank and is no longer able to effectively process it from your system.
 Therefore, if you engage in binge drinking—even occasionally—you may not have an alcohol use disorder, but your drinking is considered hazardous.
 Even a temporary break from alcohol consumption, be it a month, as promoted by the Dry January campaign, or just introducing alcohol-free days, can have huge health benefits, such as lowering high blood pressure, cholesterol and diabetes risk.